sadhaura/docker_wordpress/README.md

 2. cd docker_wordpress

-3. docker-compose up -d
+3.Run the command below

-and run the command below
+docker-compose up -d

 Your Wordpress App is now ready!!
 You can access it via http://localhost:8087.